sinclab/sinclab.github.io/contact/index.md

   tooltip: Get involved
 ---

-# {% include icon.html icon="fa-regular fa-handshake" %}Participate
+# {% include icon.html icon="fa-solid fa-handshake-angle" %}Participate

 Please stay tuned for opportunities to participate in our research!